Azure/typespec-azure/docs/howtos/migrate-swagger/migrate-arm-tips.md

 For operations with non-empty request bodies (PUT, POST, PATCH), the TypeSpec operation templates provide a default name for the request parameter corresponding to the request payload.
 You can use augment decorators to make changes to this parameter, and other parts of the operation signature.

+The following sections show how to do this for each operation template.

 #### CreateOrUpdate (PUT) APIs

 Given a PUT operation, for example: